Vision Resources

 We have compiled a basic list of Vision related terms and defined them for your reference.

-In this downloadable PDF you will find answers to common vision questions such as;
+In this downloadable PDF you will find answers to common vision questions such as;- What lens do I need?

-What is the difference between a CCD system and a CMOS system?
+- What is the difference between a CCD system and a CMOS system?

-What lighting will work on my application?
+- What lighting will work on my application?

-Common Misconceptions – One common misconception for many people new to vision inspection is; if you can see it or read it with your eyes it should be easy for a vision system to perform the evaluation.
+One common misconception for many people new to vision inspection is; if you can see it or read it with your eyes it should be easy for a vision system to perform the evaluation.
 The problem with this expectation is that your brain is thousands of times smarter and faster that any vision system.
 You are using a lifetime of past experiences to help you evaluate the image you see.
 Every vision system on the market uses only data that we program into it to aid in evaluating the image.

 Another thing that most people don’t realize is the standard vision system is black and white, and it will evaluate what it is presented based on contrast.
 Due to a lifetime of experience evaluating images in color it is usually a little difficult to see the same image the vision system will.
 This can create a little confusion at times, sometimes what we can see with our eyes the vision system has a hard time distinguishing because of a low contrast level.
 The opposite is true more often than not, the vision system is able to see defects that we have a hard time manually identifying.